zoma00/Burger-to-Buy-Challenge/README.md

 5. Once the user finishes selecting items, display their order with the list of items and the total price.

-6. This challenge can be a fun exercise for practicing user input, data manipulation, and simple calculations in JavaScript.
+6. This challenge can be a fun exercise for practising user input, data manipulation, and simple calculations in JavaScript.

-code Explaination:
+code Explanation:
 -------------------
 The code you provided is a JavaScript program that simulates a burger ordering system.
 Here's a breakdown of the key parts you mentioned: